 We kindly ask those of you who are backed by an institution to contribute € 200.
 If you are less fortunate but can afford it we ask for a contribution of € 50.
 If you can not afford it, participation is free.

 As we will be spending more than usual due to the dual format (both online and real life), extra funds for the conference are very welcome.
 Please send your donations to:

 In 1918 the Tatar Bolshevik Mirsaid Sultan-Galiev wrote: “If a revolution succeeds in England, the proletariat will go on oppressing the colonies and pursuing the policy of the existing bourgeois government, for it is interested in the exploitation of those colonies.”
 Sultan-Galiev anticipated a discussion that has rapidly gained influence in recent years: to what extent do wage earners in the advanced capitalist countries benefit from the exploitation of wage earners in less developed countries?
 And what are the ecological consequences of this global inequality?
 The term “Imperial Mode of Living” (IMoL) articulates this problem.
 It refers to dominant patterns of production, distribution, and consumption that are deeply rooted in the everyday practices of the global North and increasingly in the emerging countries of the global South.

-The assumption is that in certain historical phases, and building on a coherence between norms of production and of consumption, a hegemonic—or in other words—broadly accepted and institutionally secured mode of living can emerge that is deeply rooted in the everyday practices of people and safeguarded by the state, and it is further associated with certain concepts of progress – computers must be ever more powerful and food and clothing ever cheaper—regardless of the social or ecological conditions under which they are produced.
+The assumption is that in certain historical phases, and building on a coherence between norms of production and of consumption, a hegemonic—or in other words—broadly accepted and institutionally secured mode of living can emerge that is deeply rooted in the everyday practices of people, safeguarded by the state, and associated with certain concepts of progress – computers must be ever more powerful and food and clothing ever cheaper – regardless of the social or ecological conditions under which they are produced.